bengefferson/iRobot/README.md

 - cd to iRobot

-- Bring up docker-composer using the command:
+- Bring up docker-compose using the command:

 ```plain
 docker-compose up -d